DemonDomain/Demons_EFP_Tweaks_Repository/README.md

 Especially useful if you chose to start in Cordon/Rookie Village as a Loner.

 ------------------------------------------------------------------------------------------------------------------------------
-### Difficulty tweaks
+### Difficulty tweaks (not really good to fiddle with these, but this is how to edit them anyways)

 To tweak difficulties, go to `gamedata\configs\plugins\difficulty.ltx`

+The file has a great explanations regarding the contents and should be pretty easy to understand.

-It's advisable to have the game open on a second screen for reference(to see the minimums/maximums etc)
+It's advisable to have the game open on a second screen to see the min and max values, so you dont set too high or too low values depending on the setting.

 Changes in `gamedata\configs\presets\economy_diff` and `gameplay_diff.ltx` dont seem to have any effect based on my experience.
+Most likely "leftovers" from the CoP files the game is built on

 ------------------------------------------------------------------------------------------------------------------------------
 ### New Game Loadouts